cnguembu/get-clean-data-courseproject/CodeBook.md

 ####################################### Step5 ###################################################
 -average_activities calculates averages by variable activity while deleted the last two colones which is most needed -average_subject same as for average_activities
--The loop "if" creates a file where the files tidy data set recorded.
+-The tidy data set is in tidy_dataset.txt
+You can read this on R.